helloWorldNft/docs.helloworld.news/src/polygon.md

 ````
 #### newsMaker Contract

-The newsMaker contract handles various functions for the hello world app.
+The newsMaker contract handles various functions for the hello world dApp.

 ````
 //SPDX-License-Identifier: MIT